What is the minimum equipment for setting up a photography studio at home?

 For an upgrade I will recommend that you buy that third strobe light.
 Remember a stand and some kind of light modifier, like a strip soft box, or a beauty dish.
 Also, it is time to get a proper background, if you skipped that before.
 The things you want to buy, and what you need depends on what kind of photography you want to take.
 If you are more on portraits then you really should look at what you can find for making such.
 Like a system for backgrounds, and the backgrounds themselves.

 If you are doing product photography, then, you may want to buy a special table for that.
 You can find them on Amazon, for reasonable money.

-If you are more into still life, then a good tripod and maybe a sliding rail may be on your shopping list and some macro equipment, see the section about macro photography in this book.
+If you are more into still life, then a good tripod may be on your shopping list and some macro equipment, see the section about macro photography in this book.
 I look at several ways to do macro, with different tools.
-About lighting for still life, - add a boom for your light.
+About lighting for still life, - add a stand for your light.

 A second upgrade can be about things like a flash meter.

 This is simply a useful piece of equipment.

 You can buy more light modifiers, you most likely by now have an idea about what you may need.